southworks/aws-cdi-samples/samples/html-motion-graphics-overlay/README.md

   vcpkg install boost-circular-buffer:x64-windows
   vcpkg install boost-bimap:x64-windows
   ```
+> **Note**: By default, vcpkg will download 32-bit libraries.
+Make sure to include the `:x64-windows` suffix when installing the libraries.
 ## Building the Sample

 - Set the following environment variables before building the sample: